-- a. flying below 1,500FT within the Hinchinbrook Planning Area; - b. landing within the Hinchinbrook Island Dugong Protection Area A; or - landing within 500M of any Island.
-C. - 19.8 Michaelmas Cay, situated approximately 030DEG MAG/20NM Cairns, is ranked as the most important seabird breeding site within the Cairns Section. - 19.9 Aircraft operating upwind of a seabird breeding site are likely to cause greater impact than those downwind, therefore, distance from a site may need to be increased when operating upwind to avoid disturbing birds. - For advice. on sensitive areas within the GBRMP and the restrictions imposed under the 19.10 Great Barrier Reef Marine Park Act 1975, pilots should contact the relevant Queensland Parks and Wildlife Service, Coastal Management Program Regional Office prior to operating within the GBRMP.
+- Fliots are requested to avoid. - a. flying below 1,500FT within the Hinchinbrook Planning Area; - b. landing within the Hinchinbrook Island Dugong Protection Area A; or - c. landing within 500M of any Island. - 19.8 Michaelmas Cay, situated approximately 030DEG MAG/20NM Cairns, is ranked as the most important seabird breeding site within the Cairns Section. - 19.9 Aircraft operating upwind of a seabird breeding site are likely to cause greater impact than those downwind, therefore, distance from a site may need to be increased when operating upwind to avoid disturbing birds. - 19.10 For advice, on sensitive areas within the GBRMP and the restrictions imposed under the Great Barrier Reef Marine Park Act 1975, pilots should contact the relevant Queensland Parks and Wildlife Service, Coastal Management Program Regional Office prior to operating within the GBRMP.
 Far Northern Regional Office (Cairns) 07 4052 3096; Northern Regional Office (Townsville) 07 4722 5211; or